Advance Your Nursing Career and Develop Your Professional Practice

 Associate Professor, Nursing

-Civita Allard, M.S., RN, CNE, joined the Utica College faculty team in 2006.
+Civita Allard, M.S., RN, CNE, joined the Utica University faculty team in 2006.
 She teaches both online and on-campus RN-BSN programs and is actively involved in course development and revision.

 As a retired Navy Nurse Corps Captain and current CEO of Quality Training Solutions Corp, Allard brings a strong, diverse, international background in medical-surgical nursing and leadership management, as well as nursing education—specifically NCLEX preparation.